 People are starting to get used to the idea of a plum-apricot hybrid called a pluot or plumcot.
 They seem to overtaking the standard plum in popularity.
 And why not?
 They are better than most of the plums we find in the store.
-Companies like Kingsburg Orchards leading the way with their “dinosaur fruit” – pluots labeled with dinosaurs on the stickers and on bags.
+Companies like Kingsburg Orchards are leading the way with their “dinosaur fruit” – pluots labeled with dinosaurs on the stickers and on bags.
 So with that in mind are you ready for another hybrid – this time the plum is meeting with the ever so lovely and popular cherry.
 Yes the marriage of cherry and plum has happened and their offspring is beginning to show up in clamsells containers nationwide.
 The particular one I am going to talk about today is the CherriYum (Cherry Plums) grown by Phillips Farms.
 Once you take a bite you will know why yum is in the name.

 What Does a CherriYum or Cherry Plum Taste Like?

-They taste as good as they sound.
+cherry plums taste as good as they sound.
 The flavor is dominated by plum.
 Most poeple would assume that they are just small plums.
 Cherry plums have a rich, sweet taste.
 I love them.
 To me the flavor doesn’t scream cherry but it does make me want to yell out to everyone who good these are.
 The fruit itself is smaller in size than most plums, and the pits are also smaller than your average plum, so more fruit per square inch to enjoy.
 As you see from the photos the plums is a beautiful red on the outside and yellow inside.

 When are CherriYums Available?